3M Earplug Lawsuit Update and Hearing Loss Settlement Info

 According to allegations raised in 3M earplug lawsuits filed by former service members, the manufacturer knew for years that it was selling defective military earplugs that were too short to properly fit the ear canal.
 This decision to place profits before the health and safety of users has left military service members with permanent hearing loss and tinnitus.

-Who is Eligible for a 3M Earplugs Lawsuit Payout?
+Who Qualified for a 3M Earplugs Lawsuit Payout?

-Financial compensation may be available through a 3M earplug lawsuit payout or settlement for individuals who meet the following criteria;
+Financial compensation from a 3M earplug lawsuit settlement has been made available for individuals who;

 - Served in the Military Between 2003 and 2015 and were Issued Dual-End or Reversible Combat Arms Earplugs (CAEv2),